Muhammad Khan Bangash: Later Mughal-Maratha Wars

 In Bundelkhand, Chhatrasal had rebelled against the Mughal Empire and established an independent kingdom.
 In December 1728, a Mughal force led by the distinguished commander Muhammad Khan Bangash attacked him, and besieged his fort with his family.
-Chhatrasal had repeatedly sought Peshwa Baji Rao's assistance, but the latter was busy in Malwa at that time.
+Chhatrasal had sought Peshwa Bajirao I's assistance, but the latter was busy in Malwa at that time.

 In March 1729, the Peshwa Baji Rao I finally responded to Chhatrasal's request and marched towards Bundelkhand.
 Chhatrasal also escaped his captivity and joined the Maratha forces.
 After they marched to Jaitpur, as a result Bangash was defeated in the battle and retreat from Bundelkhand.
 Chhatrasal's position as the ruler of Bundelkhand was restored.